xSpiderMC/slogic/ideas_and_todo.md

 - [ ] duels / other minigames
 - [ ] bot punishments and in game punishments linked
 - [ ] /fix all and a price confirmation
 - [x] assign each history an id to allow histories to be deleted
+- [ ] near islands have a passive income source?